zitadel/zitadel/docs/docs/guides/integrate/identity-providers/azure-ad.md

 ### Add client secret

-To be able to authenticate your Azure application you have to generate a new client secret.
+Generate a new client secret to authenticate your user.

 1. Click on client credentials on the detail page of the application or use the menu "Certificates & secrets"
 2. Click on "+ New client secret" and enter a description and an expiry date, add the secret afterwards